Time for California’s Unions to Get Serious About Pension Reform - California Political Review

 The pension burden, however, is about to get much bigger.

-With most pension reform stopped in its tracks by relentless litigation, perhaps the only way pensions can ever be reformed will be through economic necessity.
+With most pension reform stopped in its tracks by relentless litigation, perhaps the only way pensions would ever be reformed would be through economic necessity.
 If so, now would be a good time.
 A perfect storm has struck.
 Here are highlights:

 1 – The stock market has crashed.
 Interest rates are at zero, meaning it is unlikely investments in bonds will see continued appreciation.
 Real estate may also be at a peak, and in any case, real estate investment appreciation cannot make up for losses in stocks and bonds.